Jason-StreamTeck/Xiaomi-Monitor/MISC.md

 ebe0ccc1-7a0a-4b0c-8a1a-6ff2997da3a6 ['notify', 'read']

 ### Conclusion
 Use 'ebe0ccc1-7a0a-4b0c-8a1a-6ff2997da3a6' as the other characteristic could not access notify.
-(To be put into the `CHARACTERISTIC` field of the `.env` file)
+(To be put into the `MI_CHARACTERISTIC` field of the `.env` file)

 ### List of Services and Characteristics provided by `Mi Temperature and Humidity Monitor 2`